cement-drinker/website/README.md

 # Why?
-damn rosepine startpage only coming in dark mode... /s
+dang rosepine startpage only coming in dark mode... /s